ISUgenomics/2021_workshop_transcriptomics/Notebook_Mou/01b_Methods_Notes.md

 ![](results/Bee_AllGenes_PCA_Nest.png)<!-- -->

 7. To do next:
-* Need to run PCA with only list of differentially expressed genes at nest or treatment group level to see how they cluster.
+* Subset differentially expressed genes and run PCA at nest or treatment group level to see how they cluster.
-* Apply shrinkage estimator `lfcShrink(dds, coef="Trt_exposed_vs_ctrl", type = "apeglm")`
+* Apply shrinkage estimator `lfcShrink(dds, coef="Trt_exposed_vs_ctrl", type = "apeglm")`??
 * Apply count outlier detection with Cook's distance `res$stat`
 * Make heatmap of count matrix (`rld` dataset) and sample clustering